 7.-True love is seen when man and woman act like hands and eyes.
 When the hands hurt, the eyes cry.
 When the eyes cry, the hands dry the tears.

 When I am hurting my partner listens and soothes, not just with words but helps me find a solution.
-I am his priority, the same way he is mine.
+I am his priority, in the same way, he is mine.

 When he is hurting, I am there, and to me it does not matter the criticism of others.
 If we made a decision for our benefit, for our health we stand by it.
 To us is non-important, what others think of our “world” or why we guard our household the way we do.
-Others don’t see the hurt in my partner caused by those who wish to us ill.
-Others don’t care what they have done to him.
-As such, I stand to protect my partner from things that will affect his health, spirit and mind the way he does for me; and if others don’t like it its their problem not mine.
+Others don’t see the hurt in my partner caused by those who wished us ill.
+Others don’t care what has been done to him; as such, I stand to protect my partner and my children from things that will affect their health, spirit and mind.
 Do what is best for you, others don’t live your life.

 8.-Even if you were to use the sword once in you life; it is necessary to carry it with you always.